CIAT-DAPA/sfs_project/README.md

-# sfs_project
-Sustainable food systems
+# Sustainable food systems

+The folder's structure is as follows:
+- Scripts
+- Results